 Depp labeled the process “emotion capture,” noting that he and the other actors in RANGO used gestures, body movements, eye movements, and facial expressions to perform the story, which the animators would then transform into the completed characters in each scene.

 Actress Isla Fisher, who co-stars with Depp in the movie, said, “The characters had humanity because we were interacting with each other, and more chemistry.
 So, it felt more organic and real.”

 Verbinski decided to forego making the movie in 3D.

 “We talked about it early on and it just didn’t seem like we needed to go there,” he said.
 “I watched the movie; I don’t think there’s a dimension missing.”

 “I’m waiting for 5D,” Depp joked.
 “That’s what I want.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!